Submitted by george.somers@… on

 A woman enjoying a hike.
 She is wearing a brown bobble hat, and a blue jacket.

-We, and many Church leaders, are concerned that more than 1 in 5 serving clergy relied on our help last year.
 That’s why, as well as providing grants and services for those in need, we're working with the national Churches and others to develop longer-term solutions, so that every clergy household can thrive.